udacity/CarND-Vehicle-Detection/writeup.md

 The pipeline could be sped up by reducing the area that we search for smaller scale sizes that's further down the lane.

 The filtering method could be tuned to have a lag of fewer frames so that we can detect sudden vehicles apparing in the frame quicker

+There is also an issue of false positives still showing up near the bridge.
+I didn't have the time to fix those (since even filtering didn't remove them. they were consistent vehicle detections), but I would capture frames from the video that are problematic and tune the classifier so that it worked well with those frames.
+Maybe even train with the larger udacity data set to get more training samples